When to set New Year Intentions in the Southern Hemisphere?

 Happy New Year!

 I’d like to honour all of the new friends and students I’ve met over the course of this fruitful year.
-Thank you for you. 🙏 Thank you for your wisdom and warm company on this path.
-May 2025 bring you peace, connection, radiant blessings, and an abundance of grace.
+Thank you for you. 🙏 Thank you for your joy, insights, and company on this path.
+May 2026 bring you peace, connection, radiant blessings, and an abundance of grace.

 I look forward to journeying through the next twelve months with you!
 It's going to be a great big year for all of us.